The terminology used in relation to community organisations can be confusing.

 Instead, “not-for-profit” refers to a restriction on what the profit can be used for; namely, the profit cannot be distributed to certain people, including to the organisation’s members, directors, or their associates.
 In other words, the difference between a business (for profit) and a not-for-profit organisation is what happens with the profit they make.

 All charities have to be not-for-profit organisations, but not all not-for-profit organisations are charities.
-There are around 600,000 not-for-profit groups in Australia but only about 10 per cent of these satisfy the legal definition of a charity.
-Of these, about 56,000 charities are registered with the Australian Charities and Not-for-profit Commission (ACNC).
+It has been estimated that there are around 600 000 not-for-profit groups in Australia but of these, more than 57 000 charities are registered with the Australian Charities and Not-for-profit Commission (ACNC).

 “Charity” and “charitable purposes” are defined in the Charities Act 2013 (Cth) (“Charities Act”).
 These terms are also defined in state legislation, local government laws and in the common law.